 Section 9.
-Any mine inspector directed by the Department of Mines and Mineral Industries shall have the right to enter upon and inspect all bituminous coal mines and coal mining operations coming within the provisions of this act for the purpose of determining conditions of safety and for compliance with the provisions of this act and all rules and regulations promulgated pursuant hereto.
-The mine inspector shall report all violations of this act, or any rules and regulations promulgated pursuant hereto, to the secretary, who shall immediately notify the person in charge of or having supervision over said mine or mining operation by registered or certified mail of such violation or violations.
+[Any mine inspector directed by the Department of Mines and Mineral Industries Orders.-The department shall have the right to enter upon and inspect all bituminous coal mines and coal mining operations coming within the provisions of this act for the purpose of determining conditions of safety and for compliance with the provisions of this act and all rules and regulations promulgated pursuant hereto.
+[The mine inspector shall report all violations of this act, or any rules and regulations promulgated pursuant hereto, to the secretary, who shall immediately notify the person in charge of or having supervision over said mine or mining operation by registered or certified mail of such violation or violations.
 Unless the conditions of this act and said rules and regulations are complied with within thirty days from the receipt of such notice, the secretary may, after hearing and final determination, suspend the permit for the aforesaid mine or mining operation and issue a cease and desist order requiring immediate cessation of any mine or mining operation until such time as it is determined by the secretary that said mine or mining operation is in full compliance with the provisions of this act and any rules and regulations promulgated pursuant hereto.
-A mine inspector shall have the authority to order the immediate cessation of any operation that is being conducted without a permit, as required by this act, or in any case where safety regulations are being violated.
-The right of the secretary to suspend a permit is in addition to any penalty which may be imposed pursuant to this act.
+A mine inspectorl The department may issue such orders as are necessary to aid in the enforcement of the provisions of this act.
+Such orders shall include. but shall not be limited to, orders modifying, suspending or revoking permits and orders requiring persons to cease operations.
+The right of the department to issue an order under this act is in addition to any penalty which may be imposed pursuant to this act.
+The department shall have the authority to order the immediate cessation of any operation that is being conducted without a permit, as required by this act, or in any case where safety regulations are being violated [The right of the secretary to suspend a permit is in addition to any penalty which may be imposed pursuant to this act.] or in any case where the public welfare or safety calls for the immediate cessation of the operation until corrective steps have been started by the operator to the satisfaction of the department.

 Section 10.
-Every owner, operator, lessor or lessee engaged in the mining of bituminous coal or every general manager, superintendent or other person in charge of, or having supervision over, any bituminous coal mine or mining operation presently open, or hereafter opened or reopened, shall give, or cause to be given, by registered mail or certified mail, notice of the present existence of such a mine or mining operation, or of the intent to commence or to recommence mining or mining operations within six months thereafter, to the political subdivisions within which such mine or mining operation is, or is to be, located and to the owners of record of the surface lands overlying such existing or proposed mine or mining operation.
+Notice of operations.-Every owner, operator, lessor or lessee engaged in the mining of bituminous coal or every general manager, superintendent or other person in charge of, or having supervision over, any bituminous coal mine or mining operation presently open, or hereafter opened or reopened, shall give, or cause to be given, by registered mail or certified mail, a mining schedule notice of the present existence of such a mine or mining operation, or of the intent to commence or to recommence mining or mining operations [within six months thereafter,] at least six months prior to mining under the property to the political subdivisions within which such mine or mining operation is, or is to be, located and to the owners of record of the surface lands overlying such existing or proposed mine or mining operation.
 All notices given, or caused to be given, to the owners of record of the surface lands pursuant to this section shall contain a statement that the maps or plans required under sections 5 and 8 of this act have been filed with the appropriate public officers, and shall contain the locations of the offices where such maps and plans may be inspected.